christopherkullenberg/WoScop/README.md

 This is just a Proof of Concept.
 Please read through the code properly before using it in production / research.

-**Note**: This repository contains two datasets with less than 2000 records each, used only for the purpose of testing the duplicate removal algorithm.
+**Note**: This repository has been tested two datasets with less than 2000 records each, used only for the purpose of testing the duplicate removal algorithm.
+Download the [Scopus csv file](http://scientometrics.flov.gu.se/files/scopus.csv) and the [Web of Science tsv file](http://scientometrics.flov.gu.se/files/wos.tsv).

 ### Usage